Skip to Content

 Instructions

-- Start by melting the chocolate, because it needs time to cool down before it's added to the frosting.
-Place 3/4 cup of chopped up chocolate or chocolate chips into a microwave safe bowl.
-Heat in 15 second intervals, stirring between intervals to help the chocolate melt more evenly.
-Once the chocolate is mostly melted (usually takes 4 intervals for me), stir until smooth, then set aside to cool.
+1. Start by melting the chocolate because it needs time to cool down before it's added to the frosting.
+Make sure you're using high-quality chocolate bars or couvertures.
+Place 3/4 cup of chocolate that's been finely chopped into a microwave-safe bowl.
+Heat in 15-second intervals, stirring between intervals to help the chocolate melt more evenly.
+Once the chocolate is mostly melted (it usually takes 4 intervals for me), stir until smooth, then set aside to cool.

-- Next, clean your mixing bowl and whisk attachment with a splash of lemon juice or vinegar to remove any residual grease from prior baking.
+2. Next, clean your mixing bowl and whisk the attachment with a splash of lemon juice or vinegar to remove residual grease from prior baking.
 This helps ensure your egg whites whip up properly.

-- Feel the bottom of your bowl and make sure the meringue isn't still warm.
-If it is warm, let the meringue sit for a few minutes to continue to cool down.
+6. Then, feel the bottom of your bowl and make sure the meringue isn't still warm.
+If it is, let it sit for a few minutes to cool.
+If it is, I like to place bags of frozen veggies around the base to help it cool.

 Notes

-One batch of this recipe makes about 2 cups of frosting.
-I find that’s enough to fill and frost a small, 6-inch cake or to frost a dozen cupcakes.
+One batch of this recipe makes about 5 cups of frosting.
+I find that’s enough to frost about 3 dozen cupcakes or a small 6-inch layer cake.

-This recipe can easily be doubled to frost a larger 7 or 8-inch layer cake.
+This recipe can easily be doubled to frost a 7- or 8-inch layer cake.

 Tips For Making the Best Chocolate Italian Meringue Buttercream Frosting:

-- Make sure your butter is actually at room temp and add it in slowly (1 Tbsp at a time).
+• Make sure your butter is actually at room temperature and add it in slowly (1 Tbsp at a time).

 Making This Chocolate Italian Meringue Buttercream in Advance & Storage Tips:

-- Be sure to re-whip the frosting once it thaws to room temp to get the consistency nice and fluffy again.
+Be sure to re-whip the frosting once it thaws to room temperature to get the consistency nice and fluffy again.

 Nutrition Information